scrapinghub/scrapy-autounit/README.md

 **AUTOUNIT_INCLUDED_AUTH_HEADERS**
 If you want to include `Authorization` or `Proxy-Authorization` headers in your fixtures, add one or both of them to this list.
 `Default: []`

-**AUTOUNIT_COMPRESS**
-Enables compression for responses and results in fixtures.
-Can be useful to reduce fixtures file size if your spiders' responses are too big.
-Scrapy Autounit will take care of decompressing the data later for testing.
-`Default: False`

 ---
 **Note**: Remember that you can always apply any of these settings per spider including them in your spider's `custom_settings` class attribute - see https://docs.scrapy.org/en/latest/topics/settings.html#settings-per-spider.